Getting started with Uptrace and OpenTelemetry

 To start sending data, you can use OpenTelemetry distros that are pre-configured to work with Uptrace.
 Uptrace uses OpenTelemetry protocol (OTLP) to receive telemetry data such as tracesopen in new window, metricsopen in new window, and logs.
 As a transport protocol, OTLP can use gRPC (OTLP/gRPC) or HTTP (OTLP/HTTP).

 Uptrace supports OTLP/gRPC on the port 14317 and OTLP/HTTP on the port 14318.
-The port is specified in the Uptrace DSN that you will receive after installing Uptrace, for example:
+Both ports are specified in the Uptrace DSN that you will receive after installing Uptrace, for example:

 DistroProtocolPort